 How to Become a Police Officer in Los Angeles

-For more information, see 10 Steps to Becoming a Police Officer on our homepage for the typical big city.
+See 10 Steps to Becoming a Police Officer on our homepage for the application process in a typical big city.
 If you are ready to apply, find specific application information at Los Angeles Application Process page.

 Los Angeles Police Department Information

 There are over 250 different jobs for sworn officers in the LAPD.1 All LAPD officers begin their careers in patrol.
 The LAPD service area is comprised of 21 stations, known as “areas” or “divisions.”
 These stations are divided into four command areas known as bureaus.
 After earning experience in patrol, officers have many opportunities for advancement.
 These include assignments in the Detective Bureau, Counter-Terrorism, and Special Operations.

 Though highly respected, the LAPD has not been without controversy.
 The department still operates under provisions put into place after the Rampart Division scandal in the 1990s and 2000s, in which several officers were found guilty of extreme misconduct.
 The reform provisions include a directive that the new Force Investigation Division must investigate all use of force; that the LAPD conduct regular department-wide audits; and that the Ethics Enforcement Section seeks to uphold acceptable professional standards.
 Additionally, despite a force of 9,998 sworn officers, Los Angeles has seen rising rates of violent crime and other types of crime over the past four years; to combat the problem, the LAPD has been working to recenter its efforts on regular patrols and reassigning officers from other jobs.3